DavidGomez-dev/zodiaczonelanding/_posts/2024-02-02-Zodiac-stress-relief-Astrological-anxiety-reduction-Yoga-retreat-from-home.md

 ---
-layout: singleapp
+layout: single
 title: "Embrace the Changing Seasons with Mindfulness Practices for Zodiac Stress Relief and Astrological Anxiety Reduction"
 categories: lifestyle
 tags:
   - Zodiac stress relief
   - Astrological anxiety reduction
   - Yoga retreat from home
-classes: wide theme-dark blogapp
+classes: wide theme-dark
 date: 2024-02-02 12:01:48 +0100
 excerpt: As the seasons transition, our bodies and minds often require time to adjust.
 header: